alelentini/ds-data-explorer/README.md

 ## How does it works?

-* Receives a delimiter-separated values file (DSV)
+1. Receives a delimiter-separated values file (DSV)
-* A phyton script processes the dataset computing the *data profiling* and *exploratory data analysis* tasks and stores the results as JavaScript objects
+1. A phyton script processes the dataset computing the *data profiling* and *exploratory data analysis* tasks and stores the results as JavaScript objects
-* Results can be interactively analyzed through a *single-page application*
+1. Results can be interactively analyzed through a *single-page application*
-* It is recommended to use _**Data Explorer**_ as a template for common data profiling and exploratory tasks, and then customize it according to the particular needs of each dataset.
+1. It is recommended to use _**Data Explorer**_ as a template for common data profiling and exploratory tasks, and then customize it according to the particular needs of each dataset.

+&nbsp;

 <p align="center"><img src="/images/de_01.svg"></p>